lhauspie/advent-of-code-2022/README.md

 But the problem is that when we have tens of tests KO, it's pretty difficult to know where the issue comes from exactly...

 So I started to add some tests during the refactor phase in `day-15` and it was much more easier to detect bugs as soon as possible.

+## Code quality and modeling

+Often, when I read code that I don't know (on open source projects for example), I am surprised by the readability and I often think that I wouldn't be able to deliver code of this quality.

+One thing I realized with this Advent of Code is that the first draft of a code is often rotten and it needs to be refactored to refine the model, functions, variable names, class names and so on.

+Another thing I realized is that the modeling of a problem remains personal.
+You can always argue with a developer's choices in modeling, so you have to learn to receive this kind of feedback as a developer and not be egotistical.

+A quality code is a long way to go, but it's rewarding once it's done.